by Brian Branscum

 There’s an old cliche that says, “Words have power.”

-re the words we see on the big screen TV or the type on a piece of paper, words have the power to impact our memories and invoke emotions of joy, dread, sadness, or even anger.
+Whether they are words on a big-screen TV or type on a piece of paper, words have the power to impact our memories and invoke emotions of joy, dread, sadness, or even anger.

 The right words for the right situation can have a powerful effect.